Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

         // Detect component, so it will work without component instantiation too. if (this.componentElement !== null) {
             // Unbind component.
-            var desc = App.components.unbind(this.componentElement);
+            var desc = components.unbind(this.componentElement);
             if (typeof desc.event !== 'undefined') {
-                // Re-bind component to the same element with the same event.
+                // Re-bind component to the same element with the same event. components.add(this.componentElement, desc.event);
-                App.components.add(this.componentElement, desc.event);
             }
         }
     };

-See `App.GridDialog`_ code for the example of built-in component, which allows to fire AJAX datatables via click events.
+See `GridDialog`_ code for the example of built-in component, which allows to fire AJAX datatables via click events.

-Because `App.GridDialog`_ class constructor may have many options, including dynamically-generated ones, it's preferable to generate ``data-component-options`` JSON string value in Python / Jinja2 code.
+Because `GridDialog`_ class constructor may have many options, including dynamically-generated ones, it's preferable to generate ``data-component-options`` JSON string value in Python / Jinja2 code.

 Search for `data-component-class`_ in djk-sample code for the examples of both document ready and button click component binding.

-Components use `App.ComponentManager`_ class which provides the support for nested components and for sparse components.
+Components use `ComponentManager`_ class which provides the support for nested components and for sparse components.

 .. _clientside_nested_components: